Welcome to UASD

-The 2015 General Session of the Utah State Legislature began on Monday, January 26th and will conclude at midnight on Thursday, March 12th.
+The 2015 General Session of the Utah State Legislature concluded at midnight on Thursday, March 12th.

 We invite, encourage and welcome the involvement of all districts in the legislative process.
 Our goal is to protect the interests of districts by informing legislators of your needs, and by positively influencing the legislative process in behalf of districts and the citizens whom we serve.

 Members of the Association may access 2015 Legislative Session resources by entering their user name and password.
 If you have forgotten your user name or password, click on the "Contact Us" link on the UASD website and send a message to the webmaster referencing the problem.